Monday 10 June 2019

 The Salisbury (91-93 St Martins Lane, WC2N 4AP - web)

 They were playing the Village People when I arrived.
-At five-past-twelve on a Friday lunchtime the handful of punters who were settling down to order traditional English fish'n'chips sure we're about to jump out their seats and throw their arms up in the air spelling out 'YMCA'.
+At five-past-twelve on a Friday lunchtime the handful of punters who were settling down to order traditional English fish'n'chips sure weren't about to jump out their seats and throw their arms up in the air spelling out 'YMCA'.

 Spectacular Victorian interior at the Salisbury